pierpy/DeepIcaClassification/README.md

                   input: input_name --> string corresponding to the filename previously obtained by the function "[input_name, eeg] = formatdata( eeg )";
-                  output: probabilities --> matrix [number of components x 2] with the probabilities for each IC of being                                             BRAIN ( firs column ) or ARTIFACT ( second column )
+                  output: probabilities --> matrix [number of components x 2] with the probabilities for each IC of bein BRAIN ( firs column ) or ARTIFACT ( second column )

 See the file main.m to a complete use of the toolbox.
 The classification is perfomed through a pre-trained CNN (Croce et al., 2018) encapsulated in the file cnn.exe